QLQL/BFormatSourceSeparation/README.md

 First run codes in audioProcess to divide all the data to train and testing data, and some temporary log files TIMITtraniningSignalList.pkl and TIMITtestingSignalList.pkl will be generated.

-The feature extraction and parameter estimation process for each simulated binaural mixture can be hinted from DataGenerator.py, which can be easily implemented in Matlab

 ## Train